 Regional Election Observation for East and the Horn of Africa

 This course introduces the regional practice of election observation in East and the Horn of Africa.
-It explores the role of regional solidarity, member organizations, observation principles, and coordinated learning in supporting credible, peaceful, and accountable elections across the region.
+It explores how observer networks, member organizations, regional platforms, peer learning and coordinated methodologies contribute to credible, peaceful, free, fair and accountable electoral processes across the region.

 Course snapshot

-This module introduces regional election observation as a practical and collaborative democratic support effort.
+This module introduces regional election observation as a structured, collaborative and evidence-based approach to strengthening observation practice, peer learning and electoral accountability.

 - Level: Introductory